-A genetically mutated dog is accidentally released from the lab of Dr. Jarret and ends up at the home of news reporter/animal rights advocate Lori Tanner.
+A genetically mutated dog is stolen from the lab of mad scientist Dr. Jarret by news reporter/animal rights advocate Lori Tanner, who conceals it from the police in her home.
 The dog, Max, endowed with intelligence and other special abilities, is at first lovable, but also proves to be a ferocious, unstoppable killer.
 Written by

 Jeff Hole <email@example.com>

 When you think of guard dogs, you first think of German Shepherds: they are smart, lethal... but not good enough.
 Now we developed the new Emax3000.
 They are totally obsolete.

 See more »

 "Man's Best Friend", about a genetically altered dog that kills any perceived threat, is pretty much what you'd expect.
 Ally Sheedy really chews the scenery as the reporter investigating cruelty to animals and inadvertently releasing the bloodthirsty pooch.
 But no matter, the movie still is pretty fun to watch, with the full understanding that it's basically a totally dumb flick.
 Lance Henriksen, playing the scientist who created the murderous hound, lets his face do the acting.